 His son, Thomas Hodgkin (1798-1866), the British physician, and pathologist was born at Tottenham, Middlesex, 17 Aug.
 1798...

 In the United States, the name Hudgens is the 4,496th most popular surname with an estimated 7,461 people with that name.

 Some of the Hudgens family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hudgens family to the New World and Oceana
+Migration of the Hudgens family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hudgens or a variant listed above: Thomas Hodgins who settled in New England in 1654; Margaret Hodgins settled in New York in 1823 along with Henry and James.